catalystdevelopment/articles/bitcointalk/intro_en.md

 network, intended to make almost instant payments with extremely low commission fees.

-It's a tool for building distributed applications
+It's a tool for building distributed applications.

-— the payment system is only one of many use cases it can be used for.
+The payment system is only one of many use cases it can be used for.

 Catalyst was created by the community — for the community.

 We do not recognize I.C.Os, Master Nodes, stacking and technical emission a.k.a.  (premine).

 Every participant of the consensus  — has equal rights.

 Developers and miners do not have any preferences or special treatment and are regular members of the collective.